HIGHLIGHTS-Tennis-Wimbledon day five | Sports-Games

 - United Kingdom

-Highlights of day five of the Wimbledon tennis championships on Friday (all times GMT): 1652 DJOKOVIC OUSTS KUDLA
+Highlights of day five of the Wimbledon tennis championships on Friday (all times GMT): 1800 BRITISH TOP SEED EVANS ELIMINATED BY KORDA

-For Schwartzman, Wimbledon is the only Grand Slam where he has never reached the last-16.
+Three days shy of his 21st birthday, Sebastian Korda beat Briton Dan Evans 6-3 3-6 6-3 6-4 on his Centre Court debut to become the youngest American to reach the last-16 since 20-year-old Andy Roddick reached the semi-finals in 2003.
 READ MORE:

+Jabeur casts spell over Muguruza to reach last 16 Wolf-man Djokovic downs Kudla to reach last 16

 Pliskova trumps Martincova in Czech battle to move into Wimbledon last-16 Swiatek crushes Begu to reach Wimbledon last 16